Embattled US Rep. Ilhan Omar tweets 'happy Passover'

 She also gave a traditional Hebrew Passover greeting.

-Omar says she's faced increased death threats since President Donald Trump spread a videothat purports to show her being dismissive of the 2001 terrorist attacks.
+Omar says she's faced increased death threats since President Donald Trump spread a video that purports to show her being dismissive of the 2001 terrorist attacks.